How to convince your parents to let you practice driving in their car

 Being in control of any vehicle is a huge responsibility, so use this opportunity to show that you are mature and responsible, and are ready to be on the road.
 As a starting point, why not organise a meeting between your parents and your driving instructor?

 This will give them the opportunity to hear about your development from a trusted professional.
-They can learn about your driving strengths and weaknesses, which will hopefully reassure them that you are ready to be behind the wheel and also give them pointers on how they can best support you in the areas in which you need improvement.
+They can learn about your driving strengths and weaknesses, which will hopefully reassure them that you are ready to be behind the wheel.
+Your instructor should also give them pointers on how they can best support you in the areas in which you need improvement.

 Provide a solution!

-There’s a solution that will enable you to practice and put your parents mind at ease.
-With Veygo Learner Driver Insurance you can insure yourself to drive your parents’ car from as little as two hours (to get them used to the idea), right up to 90 days.
+There’s a solution that will allow you to practice and put your parents’ mind at ease.
+With our learner driver insurance you can insure yourself to drive your parents’ car from as little as two hours (to get them used to the idea), right up to 90 days.
 You can get instant cover online and you only need to pay for the length of cover you want.

-The best part is that you will have your own completely separate fully comprehensive insurance policy, meaning that if you do need to make a claim, their policy isn’t affect and they won’t lose their No Claims Bonus.
+The best part is that you will have your own completely separate fully comp insurance policy.
+This means that if you do need to make a claim, their policy isn’t affected and they won’t lose their no claims bonus.
 They don’t even need to declare it to their own insurers!
-They can rest easy knowing that their car is always covered up to the market value in the event of a total loss and if it’s repairable they will receive a courtesy car so they’re not inconvenienced.
+They can rest easy knowing that their car is always covered up to the market value in the event of a total loss and if it’s repairable they’ll be given a courtesy car so they’re not inconvenienced.

 Practice makes perfect!

-Passing as quickly as possible will not only save money and time in the long run – for your parents it means that they will regain their freedom even sooner as they will no longer have to give you lifts everywhere!
+Passing as quickly as possible will not only save money and time in the long run – for your parents it means that they will regain their freedom even sooner as they won’t have to give you lifts everywhere anymore!
+In fact, you can even start to give them lifts.
 It’s a win-win all round.